Your cart is currently empty!

 - Choose the right rice–and cook it like pasta.
 White basmati rice from California, India, or Pakistan has been shown to have the lowest levels of arsenic.
 If you cook rice the same way that you cook pasta–in a large amount of water and then draining it–you can get rid of more than half the arsenic it contains.

 - Minimize snacks foods for your baby.
 Snack foods were particularly bad in this report–including crackers, puffs, and teething biscuits.
 To the degree that you can avoid these (and I know this is hard!), you should.
 Here are some healthier snack ideas.
+Beans have lower levels of heavy metals than other snacks.

 - Eat a variety of foods.
 A diverse diet is beneficial for many reasons, and feeding your kids a range of whole foods will ensure that they aren’t getting too much of any one ingredient (and its potential contaminants).
 Meat and dairy–while not without their own issues–are less likely to be contaminated with heavy metals.
 And some fruits and vegetables–zucchini, broccoli, artichokes, tomatoes, peppers, beans, cauliflower, apples, avocados, bananas, grapes, peaches, and strawberries–are lower in heavy metals.

 - Make your own baby food.
 As mentioned above, this won’t eliminate heavy metals in your baby’s diet, because plenty of whole foods naturally contain high levels of heavy metals.
 I would skip rice cereal all together, though, and here are our resident health coach’s suggestions for rice cereal alternatives.
+Oatmeal is a healthier alternative to rice cereal.

 - Skip juice entirely.
 Apple and grape juice are among the worst foods when it comes to arsenic.
 There’s no reason toddlers need juice at all–so this is just a good reminder to stick to water as much as possible.